Ward Community Event Fund guidelines

 - The Quarterly Report will be posted on www.calgary.ca within 30 days of the end of a quarter.

 - The Office of the Councillors will post an annual report on the WCEF grants for a calendar year (the “Annual Report”).

-- The Annual Report will be posted on www.calgary.ca in Q1 of the following year.
+- The Annual Report will be posted on www.calgary.ca no later than 60 days following the December CCCO Meeting.

 - All online reports will contain the name of the organization, the approving Ward office, the name of the event or initiative, the amount approved, the CCCO meeting month the grant was approved, and running totals, among other information.

 - More information on the WCEF can be found at www.calgary.ca.
 Search: Ward Community Event Fund.

 - Questions or requests for information can be made to the WCEF Administrator: Cindy Aldous at 403-268-5492 or via email at firstname.lastname@example.org.